-Margaret Quaye, Teacher, Obosomase Presby Kindergarten in the Akuapem North district
+Margaret Quaye, Teacher, Obosomase Presby Kindergarten in the Akwapim North district

 “The training was very insightful and it is an eye opener to lots of things I previously overlooked, most importantly, the pedagogy that should be used in the early stages of education.
 It has made me very resourceful and aware of the positive effects of using play.
 The training is very useful because we have been introduced to new ways of teaching and learning in the kindergarten classroom”

-Lily Dokua, teacher at Nana Ankobea Takyiwa KG in the Akuapem North district
+Lily Dokua, teacher at Nana Ankobea Takyiwa KG in the Akwapim North district

 “The training will improve my teaching skills and also help the learners as well.
 I have learnt how to create a calm and friendly classroom atmosphere for learners and how not to stress their brains in the teaching process.
 I believe this methodology is quite timely and needed to sharpen my own teaching skills and also enhance teaching and learning in the classroom”

-Richard Kuwornu, head teacher at Nana Ankobea Takyiwa KG in the Akuapem North district
+Richard Kuwornu, head teacher at Nana Ankobea Takyiwa KG in the Akwapim North district

 “Generally, the training has helped me to get a clearer understanding of the new standard based curriculum.
 As a result of the training, I now support the no cane policy in our classrooms because I understand how children learn and support the fact that children need to be provided for, protected, encouraged and educated in an environment devoid of fear.
 With the zeal of the participants at the workshop, I can confidently conclude that Sabre Education has well positioned us to raise our children well and our kindergartens will be more than a home for our learners”